 - An academic year consists of a fall and the immediately following spring term.

 - Admission is granted on a first-come, first-served basis once the application is complete and space is available.

 - TEAS scores are valid if taken within 24 months of the semester for which you are submitting an application.

-- You can only test twice in a calendar year.
+- You can only test twice on the TEAS test in a calendar year.